billpmurphy/hask-archive/README.md

 * the type system. this is #1 priority. need to design datatypes to represent higher-kinded types, type signatures, and do some basic typechecking to get things rolling, just to make sure no redesign of typeclasses is needed
-* the LazyList - tests are failing, figure out why and fix it.
-Also, do some profiling and improve efficiency of some operations *(yo max you got this)*
-* HOF - needs more work, coming along though
 * ADTs - work on this after type system is built out
 * pattern matching (case of) - is there a better way of handling local binidng that horrid global state? in general, need to clean this filth up
-* immutable data strucures - again look at fn.py, but I think we can do better here.
 * laziness everywhere - can generators/coroutines-made-from-generators do this?
 * immutable variables - can we mess with `globals()` to prevent regular assignment? or use coroutines somehow?